Rahmada90/PTF/README.md

 What things you need to install on the robots' onboard PC

-* [Arduino IDE](https://ubuntu.com/tutorials/install-the-arduino-ide#1-overview) - Used for transmitter-receiver program
+* [Arduino IDE](https://ubuntu.com/tutorials/install-the-arduino-ide#1-overview) - Used for Transmitter-Receiver Program
-* [Google Colaboratory](https://colab.research.google.com) - Colaboratory space to run the CNN code
+* [Google Colaboratory](https://colab.research.google.com) - Colaboratory Space to Run the CNN Code
 * [Fritzing](https://fritzing.org/) - Used for Electrical Schematics Design